lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: We are experiencing issues due to Docker Hub outage
+summary: We are experiencing issues and are investigating.
 env:
   - idfprod
   - idfint
 enabled: true
 ---

-We are being affected by issues with Docker Hub (in turn likely affected by AWS issues) which mean our Notebook service is currently unavailable and other services may also be affected.
-We are monitoring the situation.
+Updates as we have them.